AtjonTV/hisho/docs/topics/Templating.md

 ### The Git scope

 The available variables inside the `git` scope are always the same as defined below.
-These variables are empty by default and only filled when the configuration file is inside of a git repository with at least one commit.
+These variables are empty by default and only filled when the configuration file is inside a git repository with at least one commit.

 | Name | Description                                       |
 |------|---------------------------------------------------|